josephrexme/josephrex.me/content/posts/2022-04-11-journey-to-my-first-home.md

 ## Using an escalation clause

-An escalation clause gives a buyer room for counter offer in a market that is set not set up for counter offers by default.
+An escalation clause gives a buyer room for counter offer in a market that is not set up for counter offers by default.
 It does so by allowing the buyer to make offer with 3 prices.